arunprakashpj/Automate-the-deployment-into-kubernetes-enabling-argoCD/argocd/README.md

 ## ArgoCD Manifests

-Place the ArgoCD manifests in this directory.
+You can find all files releated to ArgoCD manifests in this directory.
-## kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f2